Normalized solutions to Kirchhoff type equations with a critical growth nonlinearity

 For $c>0$, if $I|_{S_c}'(u_c)=0$, then there exists some $\lambda_c \in \R$ such that $(u_c,\lambda_c)$ is a couple of solution to (\ref{1-2}), where $\lambda_c$ is the associated Lagrange multiplier.
 For any $c>0$, define \beq\lab{def:Ic} I_c:=\inf_{u \in S_c}I(u). \eeq We say that $u_0$ is a normalized ground state solution of \eqref{1-2} if

 In particular, if $u_0$ attains $I_c$, then $u_0$ is a normalized ground state solution of \eqref{1-2}.

 The normalized solution has important physical background and it has attracted attentions of many researchers in recent years.
-For the convenience, we refer the readers to the following papers, and the references therein, \cite{AW,B,BJ,BJS,BS,BZZ,BJ,BJL,BCGJ,BES,GJ,GZ,GLW,GS,GWZZ,HT,J,JL,JLW,JZZ,LZ,NTV,PV,S1,S2,WW}.
+For the convenience, we refer the readers to the following papers, and the references therein, \cite{AW,B,BJ,BJS,BS,BZZ,BJ,BJL,BCGJ,BES,GJ,GZ,GLW,GS,GWZZ,HT,J,JL,JeL,JLW,JZZ,LZ,NTV,PV,S1,S2,WW}.
 In particular, L. Jeanjean \cite{J} exploited the mountain pass lemma to study normalized solutions of Schr\"{o}dinger equations for the $L^2$-supercritical case.
-N. Soave \cite{S2} studied normalized ground state solutions of Schr\"{o}dinger equations with combined nonlinearities for the Sobolev critical case.
+N. Soave \cite{S2} considered normalized ground state solutions of Schr\"{o}dinger equations with combined nonlinearities for the Sobolev critical case.
+Jeanjean and Lu \cite{JeL} investigated normalized local minimizers and mountain pass type solutions for a coercive problem.
+Jeanjean, Zhang and Zhong \cite{JZZ} introduced a global branch approach to study normalized solutions of the Schr\"{o}dinger equation.
 There are relatively few results about normalized solutions of Kirchhoff type equations.
 In \cite{Ye,Y}, the author considered normalized solutions of \eqref{1-2} for the case of $N \leq 3$, $M(t)=a+bt$ with $a$, $b>0$ and $f(u)=|u|^{p-2}u$ with $p \in (2,2^*)$.
 Precisely, for $p \in (2,\frac{2N+8}{N})$, the authors studied the existence and non-existence of global constraint minimizers; for $p \in (\frac{2N+4}{N},\frac{2N+8}{N})$, the authors studied local constraint minimizers; for $p \in [\frac{2N+8}{N},2^*)$, the authors studied mountain pass type solutions.
 In \cite{ZZ}, the authors improved the results in \cite{Ye}.
 In \cite{QZ}, the authors investigated the exact number and expressions of positive normalized solutions for Kirchhoff equations.
 In \cite{L,H}, the authors studied normalized solutions of Kirchhoff equations with critical growth nonlinearity in dimension three.

-To the best of our knowledge, there are no results on normalized solutions to Kirchhoff type equations with exponential critical critical in dimension two.
-Here we recall that the nonlinearity $f$ has exponential subcritical critical if for any $\alpha>0$,
+To the best of our knowledge, there are no results on normalized solutions of Kirchhoff type equations with exponential critical growth in dimension two.
+Here we recall that the nonlinearity $f$ has exponential subcritical growth if for any $\alpha>0$,